ParryJim/xpoz/README.md

 is "first quadrant", i.e. (0, 0) is in the lower left corner.
 The default canvas size is 1001 by 1001 pixels.
 The system is stateful with respect to color and font, so specify those before drawing (or accept the defaults).
+See xpoz.h for a little more explicit help.